onomatopoetica/foodlog/README.md

 * Create a new Rails app by running the `rails new` command after installing Rails.
 E.g., In your terminal, type `rails new foodlog` to create the project.
 Now you can [clone the repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-* All Yarn packages required for this application are already listed as dependencies in the `Gemfile`.
+* All dependencies required for this application are already listed in the `Gemfile`.
 Check to see whether you have Yarn and its version with `yarn -v`.
 If you need to install yarn, run the command `npm install --global yarn` command in your terminal.

 * Install [Bundler](https://bundler.io/) if you don't have it `gem install bundler` or `sudo gem install bundler` if you don't have the required permissions.
 Then you can run `bundle init` to create your Gemfile and `bundle install`.